Test-Booking-Accessibility-Tool/Driving-Test-Booking-Accessibility-Tool/README.md

 <details>
 <summary>Read full disclaimer</summary>

-[full wording]

-</IMPORTANT – GOV.UK / DVSA TERMS & CONDITIONS
+IMPORTANT – GOV.UK / DVSA TERMS & CONDITIONS

 Before using this tool, it is important that you understand the following.